mtpettyp/openreports/openreports/readme-birt.txt

   **** Notes ****
 --------------------

-- BIRT support in OpenReports-2.1-M1 is in a pre-release state and the API and capabilities are subject to change.

 - OpenReports will override the datasource properties contained in your .rptdesign files if the datasource name matches the name of an existing OpenReports datasource.